-Retirement expense amounted to ₱5.6 million in 2020 (and ₱2.7 million in 2019).
-Net retirement asset amounted to ₱16.9 million as at December 31, 2020 (and ₱15.9 million as at December 31, 2019) (see Note 22).
+Retirement expense amounted to ₱7.0 million and ₱5.6 million in 2021 and 2020, respectively.
+Net retirement asset amounted to ₱14.4 million and ₱16.9 million as at December 31, 2021 and 2020, respectively (see Note 22).

 Assessing the Realizability of Deferred Tax Assets.
 The Company reviews the carrying amounts of deferred tax assets at each financial reporting date and reduces deferred tax assets to the extent that it is no longer probable that sufficient future taxable income will be available to allow all or part of the deferred tax assets to be utilized.
 Significant management judgment is required to determine the amount of deferred tax assets that can be utilized, based upon the likely timing and level of future taxable income together with future tax planning strategies.